 Areas for Improvement

-We will continue to review the effectiveness of our policies and procedures, to ensure they remain fit-for-purpose.
+We will continue to review the effectiveness of all relevant policies and procedures alongside the latest guidance, to ensure they remain fit-for-purpose.

 This statement is approved by the Board and signed on its behalf by:

 The Global Slavery Index is based on data produced by the International Labour Organization (ILO), Walk Free, and the International Organization for Migration.
 86% of the 160 countries scored have a prevalence score under 10.
 Information on the methodology can be found here: https://www.walkfree.org/global-slavery-index/methodology/methodology-content/#prevalence.

 We define ‘contractor’ as an individual providing services direct to YouGov or through their own personal service company (PSC).

 We define ‘agency worker’ as an individual providing services to YouGov via a third party (an agency), usually short-term.